MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2016-09-18-ostrich-von-nipple.markdown

 AG: And what does that look like?
 What does the owner of Psychofon do?
 {: .interviewer }

-AM: I occupy myself since my youth with collecting electronic music, underground, [plunderphonics&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Plunderphonics), [musique concrete&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Musique_concrète), brote music?, record art objects, and all this avant garde stuff.
+AM: I occupy myself since my youth with collecting electronic music, underground, [plunderphonics&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Plunderphonics), [musique concrete&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Musique_concrète), brote music?, record art objects, and all this avant garde stuff.
 And I'm the proud collector of releases with interesting pictures.
 So, my collection that I gathered over the years is very unique and reflects the history of this music.
 {: .interviewee }

 <div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/1xrDnUWsWDE?rel=0" frameborder="0" allowfullscreen></iframe></div>